SomeKittens/Data-Warehouse/README.md

 ![re:dash graph for products sold by age](http://i.imgur.com/RgOHcyQ.png)

 Excellent!
-There's many more queries that can be run against the data - you can find them in the `redash` directory.
+There's many more queries that can be run against the data - you can find them [here](https://github.com/SomeKittens/Data-Warehouse/blob/master/redash/examples.sql).

 Plugging in some of those examples, our dashboard starts to look pretty good (astute readers will notice the bug in my random number generator):